-- SPORT Firm tuning of the spring elements with very direct feedback from the chassis - STREET Normal tuning of the spring elements with direct feedback from the chassis - COMFORT Soft tuning of the spring elements with good feedback from the chassis - OFFROAD Tuning of the suspension elements for use on light offroad terrain (unmade roads)
+- SPORT Tight tuning of the suspension components with very direct feedback from the chassis - STREET Normal tuning of the suspension components with direct feedback from the chassis - COMFORT Soft tuning of the suspension components with good feedback from the chassis - OFFROAD Tuning of the suspension components for use on light offroad terrain (unpaved roads)

-Different settings can be selected for the spring element damping in the Damping menu.
+Various settings for the damping of the suspension components can be selected in the Damping menu.
 SPORT, STREET, COMFORT and OFFROAD are available.